 The Mount Hotham Volunteer Ski Patrol is raising funds to acquire a capable over snow casualty extraction vehicle.
 Critically ill casualties are never extracted via the ski lift system.
 To properly care and monitor these casualties, they are transported over snow.

-Currently this is done via skidoo and trailer and sometimes, Kassbohrer, however, this does not allow for the attending patroller to share the ride safely while monitoring the casualties conscious state and vital signs
+Currently this is done via skidoo and trailer and sometimes, Kassbohrer, however, this does not allow for the attending patroller to share the ride safely while monitoring the casualties conscious state and vital signs.

 Powered ambulance stretcher for the Mt Hotham Ski Patrol Ambulance